Uterus transplantation

-A uterine transplant is a surgical procedure whereby a healthy uterus is transplanted into an organism of which the uterus is absent or diseased.
-As part of normal mammalian sexual reproduction, a diseased or absent uterus does not allow normal embryonic implantation, effectively rendering the female infertile.
-This phenomenon is known as absolute uterine factor infertility (AUFI).
-Uterine transplant is a potential treatment for this form of infertility.
+A uterus transplantation is a surgical procedure that transplants a healthy uterus into someone whose uterus is absent, or diseased.
+As part of normal sexual reproduction, a nonfunctional or absent uterus prevents a pregnancy.
+This form of infertility is known as Uterine Factor Infertility (UFI) for which a uterine transplant may be able treat.
+There are two form of UFI: Absolute Uterine Factor Infertility (complete lack of uterus) and Non-Absolute Uterine Factor Infertility (nonfunctional uterus).
+The etiology of UFI varies from congenital to acquired and includes disease processes such as "uterine agenesis, hysterectomies, uterine malformations, polyps, myomas, adenomyosis, synechiae, uterine irradiation".

 History

 Studies

 In 1896, Emil Knauer, a 29-year-old Austrian working in one of Vienna's gynecological clinics, published the first study of ovarian autotransplantation documenting normal function in a rabbit.
 This led to the investigation of uterine transplantation in 1918.
 In 1964 and 1966, Eraslan, Hamernik and Hardy, at the University of Mississippi Medical Center in Jackson, Mississippi, were the first to perform an animal (dog) autotransplantation of the uterus and subsequently deliver a pregnancy from that uterus.
 In 2010 Diaz-Garcia and co-workers, at Department of Obstetrics and Gynecology, University of Gothenburg in Sweden, demonstrated the world's first successful allogenic uterus transplantation, in a rat, with healthy offspring.

+As of 2023, more than 100 womb transplants have taken place, with around 50 babies having been born worldwide.